Testando

 Mainnet Dependencies

-To avoid having to change dependency inscription IDs to mainnet inscription IDs, you may utilize a content proxy when testing. ord server accepts a --proxy option, which takes the URL of a another ord server instance.
+To avoid having to change dependency inscription IDs to mainnet inscription IDs, you may utilize a content proxy when testing. ord server accepts a --proxy option, which takes the URL of another ord server instance.
 When making a request to /content/<INSCRIPTION_ID> when a content proxy is set and the inscription is not found, ord server will forward the request to the content proxy.
 This allows you to run a test ord server instance with a mainnet content proxy.
 You can then use mainnet inscription IDs in your test inscription, which will then return the content of the mainnet inscriptions.

 ord --regtest server --proxy https://ordinals.com